 Purged data scenarios - If the selected donor contains some purged data that is needed for the recovery process then an error occurs.
 Recovery detects this error and a new donor is selected.

-Duplicated data - If a joiner already contains some data that conflicts with the data coming from the selected donor during recovery then an error occurs.
-This could be caused by some errant transactions present in the joiner.
+Duplicated data - If a joining server already contains some data that conflicts with the data coming from the selected donor during recovery then an error occurs.
+This could be caused by some errant transactions present in the joining server.

 One could argue that recovery should fail instead of switching over to another donor, but in heterogeneous groups there is chance that other members share the conflicting transactions and others do not.
 For that reason, upon error, recovery selects another donor from the group.